ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ```

-Generally, there are many different types of calls you have to make to if the app becomes more complex.
+Generally, there are many different types of calls you have to make to real time database as the app gets more complex.
 Therefore, it may be a good practice to group endpoints by theme.

 For example, all the UserData related endpoints might be grouped as following: